Preserve old unused buildings

 Why?

-The surroundings of old disused buildings are a rich source of food for wildlife – bats and birds can forage for insects in manure heaps and for grain left over from buildings.
-They also provide habitats for a wide range of species (e.g. old stone walls and sunny spots are attractive to insects and reptiles).
+The surroundings of unused old buildings are rich food sources for wildlife—bats and birds may search for insects in manure piles and grain residues from buildings.
+These structures also provide habitats for various species (e.g., old stone walls and sunny spots attract insects and reptiles).